theimowski/master-thesis/docs/section-research.md

 When developing Web applications that aim to be consumed by browsers, rendering HTML views is an important aspect to consider.
 Nowadays Internet applications happen to be rich on the client side.
 HTML markup with attached cascade style sheets (CSS) and Javascripts are becoming more and more complex.
-Non-trivial logic and rules for displaying HTML pages led to formation of multiple template engines, both those which render on client and server side.
+Non-trivial logic and rules for displaying HTML pages led to formation of multiple template engines, both those which render on client side and those that do the processing on server side.
-The problem of HTML rendering is complicated, and can be approached with various different solutions.
+The problem of HTML rendering is complicated, and can be approached in many different ways.
 This thesis will only touch upon how HTML rendering aspect was solved with Suave framework for the Music Store application.
-It will not however go into much details of HTML rendering topic or try to compare chosen approach to different available possibilities.
+It will not however go into much details of HTML rendering topic itself nor try to compare chosen approach with different available possibilities.

 For the Music Store rendering engine, a simple to use and built into Suave HTML DSL was chosen.
 The HTML DSL available in Suave could be categorized as a set of functions focused on building HTML markup.
-HTML markup can be a valid XML markup, under the condition that all element tags are closed.
+HTML markup can be a valid XML markup, under the condition that all element tags are closed (actually not all valid XML documents are proper HTML documents, due to the self-closing tag concept, which is forbidden in HTML markup).
 Indeed the HTML DSL in Suave relies on creating XML tree and formatting it to plain text.
 Listing {{fssuaveindexpage}} shows how a basic HTML page for Music Store was defined.
 In result of evaluating code from listing {{fssuaveindexpage}}, HTML markup presented in listing {{htmlsuaveindexpage}} was returned.